 - Facilitate tissue regeneration

-By reducing the inflammation, this gives your body ample opportunity to rebuild and repair the soft connective tissues in your joints, as well as your muscles.
+By reducing the inflammation, gives your body ample opportunity to rebuild and repair the soft connective tissues in your joints, as well as your muscles.

 Frequency not strength